michaelskyba/rich/README.md

 ## Commands
 ### ``rich new <habit name> [streak]``
 Create a new habit.
 The streak will be set to "0" by default (no streak yet).
-The last date will be set to yesterday; the habit is not marked as complete for today.
-If your streak includes today, submit (streak - 1), and then run ``rich mark <habit name>``.
+The last completion date will be set to yesterday.

 ### ``rich delete <habit name>``
 Delete a habit.
 There is no confirmation prompt.